elastic/go-elasticsearch/README.md

 ## Examples

-The **[`_examples`](./_examples)** folder contains a number of recipes and comprehensive examples to get you started with the client, including configuration and customization of the client, mocking the transport for unit tests, embedding the client in a custom type, building queries, performing requests, and parsing the responses.
+The **[`_examples`](./_examples)** folder contains a number of recipes and comprehensive examples to get you started with the client, including configuration and customization of the client, using a custom certificate authority (CA) for security (TLS), mocking the transport for unit tests, embedding the client in a custom type, building queries, performing requests individually and in bulk, and parsing the responses.

 <!-- ----------------------------------------------------------------------------------------------- -->